 Footsteps echoing on a hollow floor of furnished wood, Rio led a reluctant Lucas back into the main room of the house.
 The same room where he first awoke.

 They sat partially under the blanketed table with short legs and machinery on its underside.
-Soothing warm air emanated from beneath the table and thanks to the blanket trapping it, a suitable heat source was provided in a house that lacked insulation and relied on drafts in order to keep the temperature cool.
-It made Lucas forget for a moment that he was still hungry.
+Soothing warm air emanated from beneath the table and thanks to the blanket trapping it, a suitable heat source was available in a house that relied on drafts in order to keep the temperature cool.
+It made Lucas forget that he was still hungry for a moment.

-"I like this," he expressed.
+"I like this," he said, enjoying the heat warming his legs.
 "Since I also live in a mountainous area, I could use something like this if I'm still busy doing something like reading."

-"That is nice to hear.
-We call this a 'kotatsu'," Rio began on another topic.
+"Good for you.
+We call this a 'kotatsu'," Rio told him before moving on to another topic.
 "Now then...
 I am offering you a chance to live despite my policy as an assassin, but to do so, you will have to fulfill a contract.
 Let me tell you this.
 I would not offer this kind of opportunity to just anyone."

 Lucas listened with anticipation as he felt his chest getting tighter.
 Not just anyone?
 What does she see in him?
 His shoulders tensed as he held a firm grip on his pants.